Saibot393/LocknKey/README.md

 - Default lock sound: to set the default sound used for Doors and lockable Tokens
 - Alway open owned: to allow players to open their owned tokens, even if they are locked
 - Allow all interactions: to allow even impossible actions (pick, break, custom, pickpocket)
+- Show DCs in interaction menu: to add the DCs of available checks to the interaction menu
 - Show all lock interactions to show even unavailable options in the interaction popup
 - Prevent key use while paused: to prevent players from using locks while the game is paused
 - Type of key items: to change the item type of newly created keys